ChanLiang/ChanLiang.github.io/_pages/about.md

 ## Miscellaneous

-I enjoy walking in the park, as well as sports like swimming, hiking, and table tennis.
+Outside of research, I enjoy walking in the park, as well as sports like swimming, hiking, and table tennis.

 During my time at NWPU, I was the runner-up in the Freshmen Cup table tennis singles match and won the team championship three times.